Vietnam, Asia -

 Arrive/Depart: Hanoi, Vietnam: HANTuition: $5,250

 Join us on a 25-day teen community service trip and cultural immersion program in Vietnam!
 Bạn Thân, or “Best Friends” in Vietnamese, is the once-in-a-lifetime opportunity to visit one of the world’s greatest destinations: Vietnam.
 Participants on The Road experience a nation that is filled with beauty, gracious people, and a culture that is deeply compelling.
 We experience city life in Hanoi before volunteering to empower students at Friendship Village, where children living with the effects of dioxins from the herbicide “Agent Orange”, find support.
-We adventure through the splendor of Sapa Valley before spending time in Hòa Bình province where we stay with a local family, helping to maintain their home on construction and gardening based projects.
+We adventure through the splendor of Sapa Valley before spending time in Hòa Bình province where we stay with a local family, helping to build a small kitchen and bathroom in their home.
 Genuine interactions, meaningful service, amazing food and fun await you in Vietnam.

 “Nicole loved interacting with the Vietnamese people she met on the trip.
 The program section at Friendship Village was eye-opening for her - it's a part of American history that wasn't really discussed in her American history class, so to see the effects of Agent Orange first-hand definitely made an impact... we are thrilled that this trip has provided a push towards thinking about philanthropy and taking an active role in educating others." - Parent of Nicole T., Vietnam: Ban Than